Rangi42/polishedcrystal/README.md

 * Fix: Read hidden Ruins of Alph tablet from one direction.
 * Fix: Ice Rock tile collision data.
 * Fix: Adjust some trainer levels.
+* Fix: Move a trainer in Viridian Gym to prevent getting stuck on spinners.